QiucenTao/Voltage-sensitivity-of-residential-loads/README.md

 This repository provides time-varying voltage sensitivity profiles of common residential loads.
 The results are obtained through experiments on actual appliances operating under realistic conditions.

+The power-to-voltage sensitivity describes how the load power consumption changes when the voltage changes.
+It provides the ratio of power variation (in percentage) to voltage variation (in percentage).

 ## Versions
 version v1.0.0 (last update date: 01.11.2023) can be found [here](https://github.com/QiucenTao/Voltage-sensitivity-of-residential-loads/tree/branch-v1.0.0)